1. The Maxima Clam is found throughout the Indo-Pacific region.

 Fertilization occurs in the water column – since they are not able to self-fertilize.
 Since this species was over hunted for the last several centuries for various reasons, the aquarium/aquaculture industry stepped in and they are now farmed on a mass scale – both in the ocean as well as in captivity or in a closed system.
 To learn more about how to aquaculture this species, check out the full aquaculture guide here: How to Aquaculture Tridacna Clams

 4. The Maxima Clam has become one of the most popular of the Tridacna Clams in the aquarium industry due to the unique colors and patterns of their mantles.
 They come in many different color and pattern varieties.
-Here are a few of the aquarium trade names with examples:

 5. In order to feed, they siphon water through their body where it is then filtered in order to extract phytoplankton from the water column.
 It also extracts oxygen from the water with it’s gills using this same method.